Two-Player Zero-Sum Hybrid Games: Hamilton–Jacobi–Bellman-Isaacs Equations for Two-player Zero-sum Hybrid Games

-\pno{When the feasible set $\mathcal{M}$ is known a priori, the set of states for which equations (\ref{HJBzsih}) and (\ref{Bellmanzsih}) need to be enforced could potentially be smaller than the sets of states studied in the infinite-horizon counterpart. }
+\pn{The terminal set $X$ determines the size of the compact hybrid time domain of the solutions considered in Theorem \ref{thHJBszih}.
+Based on reachability tools, given \NotAutomss{a terminal set\>}$X$, the feasible set $\mathcal{M}$ can be computed for certain class of systems.} \pno{ When \NotAutomss{the feasible set\>}$\mathcal{M}$ is known a priori, the set of states for which equations (\ref{HJBzsih}) and (\ref{Bellmanzsih}) need to be enforced could be smaller than \NotAutomss{the sets of states studied }in the infinite horizon counterpart. }